joelBerseker/joelBerseker/README.md

-- 👋 Hi, I’m @joelBerseker
+- 👋 Hi, I'm @joelBerseker
-- 👀 I’m interested in ...
+- 👀 I am interested in frontend development and database management
-- 🌱 I’m currently learning ...
+- 🌱 I am currently learning all the technologies in the world
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I seek to collaborate in all
-- 📫 How to reach me ...
+- 📫 How to contact me joelatamari@gmail.com/jatamaria@unsa.edu.pe

 <!---
 joelBerseker/joelBerseker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.